kshao35/ACTL4001-t1-2023/README.md

 | Fréchet     | 4821.952    | 4831.53       | -2407.976      |:heavy_check_mark:|

 Known to have the best performance in capturing heavy right tails, the Fréchet distribution is commonly used in studies to model extreme phenomena in fields such as meteorology, hydrology, and finance (RAL 2022).
-With a shape parameter (α), scale parameter (σ), and location parameter (μ), the parameter estimates are shown in Appendix D and the probability density function is shown below:
+With a shape parameter (α), scale parameter (σ), and location parameter (μ), the parameter estimates are shown in [Appendix](#d) and the probability density function is shown below:

 $$f(x;α,σ,μ) = \dfrac{α}{σ} \times (\dfrac{x-μ}{σ})^{-1-α} \times \mathrm{e}^{-(\dfrac{x-μ}{σ})^{-α}}$$